-The Anolon Advanced Bronze Collection 11-piece Set (Est. $260)) gets better user reviews for durability and is the top-rated nonstick cookware set in a Good Housekeeping Research Institute (GHRI) roundup that includes expert testing.
+The Anolon Advanced Bronze Collection 11-piece Set (Est. $260) gets better user reviews for durability and is the top-rated nonstick cookware set in a Good Housekeeping Research Institute (GHRI) roundup that includes expert testing.
 GHRI testers say it distributes heat evenly on both gas and electric stoves and likes that the pans and lids are safe in the oven to 400 degrees Fahrenheit.
 We found very few complaints about the interior coating scratching or peeling from owners, who also rave about the superior nonstick properties, easy cleanup and stylish looks.
 The bronze outer coating is universally loved by owners, who say it's one of the most attractive cookware sets they've ever seen.
-It stays out of our top spot only because it has fewer reviews overall and the one professional review is fairly old.
+It stays out of our top spot only because it has fewer reviews overall and its one professional review is fairly old.

 Even the best nonstick cookware will eventually wear out.
 If you'd rather not make an investment in nonstick cookware that might not last, there are plenty of relatively inexpensive choices that get reviews for performing as well as pricier sets.

-We found the best reviews overall for the Rachael Ray Hard Anodized II 10-pc.
-Cookware Set (Est. $130).
+Although it's a little pricier, our former Best Reviewed budget cookware set, the Rachael Ray Hard Anodized II 10-pc.
+Cookware Set (Est. $130), is still worth a look if you'd like something that's a bit more sturdy then the Paula Deen set but that's not as expensive as more premium cookware.
 It's not included in any professional tests, but it's one of the highest-rated cookware sets on Amazon.com, with hundreds of reviewers saying the pieces all perform very well, and are easy to use and clean.
 Several say they have bought additional pans to add to their set.
-Most say they heat quickly and evenly and seem sturdy and solid, in spite of the price.
+Most say the pans heat quickly and evenly and seem sturdy and solid, in spite of the price.
 Even the lids get a few glowing mentions for their perfect fit.
 As with all nonstick coatings, there are complaints about scratching and peeling within the first three years, but these are very much in the minority.

 Another cookware set that gets a lot of love from consumer reviewers is the T-Fal C112sc74 Signature Nonstick 12-Piece Cookware Set (Est. $75).
 In spite of its bargain basement price it get very high ratings from hundreds of customers on Amazon.com, who say they are surprisingly solid, sturdy pans.
 The lids are reported as well-fitting (an important consideration for less-expensive sets as slightly out-of-round pots are not unusual).
 America's Test Kitchen recommended one of the pans in this set in a 2014 episode, several reviewers note, and they purchased them on that recommendation.
 There are a few complaints of warping, scratching, and other quality issues, but most agree that it's an incredible value for the price.
-It's nice-looking too, reviewers say, and comes in black, red and blue.
+It's nice-looking too, reviewers say, and comes in black or red.